The following information provided is guides and suggestions of our own opinion.

 Our 20V constant voltage regulator can keep the 24V to 28V battery voltage constant at 20VDC for sensitive equipment.

-Our DC-DC 24-48 250W DC converters can be used to power at least 3 x 48V high power micro wave links.
+Our DC-DC 24-48 V DC converters can be used to power the 48V equipment.

 The installer can use our single DC-DC Converter units or the DC SMART 24V with both the 20V constant regulator and the 48V converter integrated into one 19″ rack mount unit.